ClementTsang/rustcc/README.md

 # rustcc - a Rust C compiler
-A basic C compiler written in Rust that compiles C code into x86 assembly, following GAS/AT&T syntax.
+A basic C compiler written in Rust that compiles C code into x86 assembly, following GAS/AT&T syntax, with no external Rust dependencies.
 Inspired by [this post by Nora Sandler](https://norasandler.com/2017/11/29/Write-a-Compiler.html).

 Note this is mostly done for learning, and isn't intended to be used seriously.